 - Cook, stirring frequently, for 5 more minutes or until the sauce has thickened and is heated throughout.

-Here are more easy vegan stir-fries and simple salads & sides.
+Here are more easy vegan stir-fries and salads & sides.

 Followed this recipe to the T and felt like the brussels weren’t cooked enough and their wasn’t enough sauce….
 I’d recommend blending the sauce ingredients because my ginger, even though finely minced, was pretty raw.